Function available in CINEMA 4D Broadcast, Studio

 Where can I find MoGraph components?

-- All MoGraph objects and tools are located in the main MoGraph menu.
+- Most MoGraph objects and tools are located in the main MoGraph menu.

-- The three MoGraph-specific shaders can be found anywhere where shaders can be selected, in the Motion Graphics menu.
+- The four MoGraph-specific shaders can be found anywhere where shaders can be selected, in the Motion Graphics menu.

 - The MoGraph tags can be found in the Object Manager under Tags / MoGraph tags.

 Working with a very high number of clones that also have a high subdivision can slow the Viewport speed dramatically.
 This command swaps Cloner objects with Matrix objects and back (any Effectors already assigned will automatically be maintained).
 Matrix objects display the Cloner objects as simple cubes, which increases Viewport speed dramatically.
 Selecting the command again will swap the Matrix object with the Cloner object again (which should be done before rendering).

 At least one MoGraph Selection tag must be selected to use this feature.
 A Plain Effector will be generated, which will affect all respective clone-generating objects and hide all selected clones using the Visibility command.